sassoftware/saspy/saspy/doc/source/configuration.rst

 The original access method for SASPy is STDIO.
 This works with Unix only, because PC SAS does not support line mode style connections (via stdin, stdout, stderr).
 This is for a local connection to SAS which is installed on the same Unix server.
-There are only two keys for this Configuration Definition Dictionary:
+There are only three keys for this Configuration Definition Dictionary:

 saspath - Required
     Path to SAS startup script